-Annemarie: I would like to hear it from you.

-Cecily: He tells it better than I do, because he lived through it, really.
-Grandma and I and Grandma's daughter were in the Mathison cabin, and they were cooking.
-The kids, Alan and Bruce and their Mathison friends, were all out playing in the mini barn and outside areas that they had there.
-They saw the bear and came rushing back to the house.
-"There's a bear" and we looked out.
-We didn't see anything, and we thought they were kidding.
-They were kidding that first time, and they were kidding the second time they did that, and the third time they were not kidding.
-It was a case of crying wolf.
-By that time we had locked the door, so there was a great deal of carrying on.
-Eventually they came in and we went into the kitchen and looked out, and yes there was a bear getting into their spring and their food and so forth.
+- Annemarie: I would like to hear it from you. - He tells it better than I do because he lived through it really.
+Grandma and I Cecily: and Grandma's daughter were in the cabin, the Matheson cabin and they were cooking.
+And the kids, Allen and Bruce and their Matheson friends were all out playing in the mini barn and outside areas that they have there and they saw the bear and they came rushing back to the house, "There's a bear" and we looked out, we didn't see anything and we thought they were kidding.
+And they were kidding that first time and they were kidding the second time they did that and the third time they were not kidding.
+It was a case of cry wolf.
+By that time we had locked the door so there was a great deal of foo-foo on, carry on.
+Well all...finally eventually they came in and we went into the kitchen and looked out and yes there bear getting into their spring and their food and their spring and so forth.
 I don't remember what we did.
-I think we got a Fish & Game person to come and shoo the bear off somehow.
-It took a little while, but that was the great bear story that people for many years told on me, that first part.

-Annemarie: Did you know Marie Price Peterson?

-Cecily: Only to say hello, and I've read her book [Homestead Memories].
-She was a great friend of the Hammers, so I knew her, and the Hammers were also great friends with Tom Reynolds.
+I think we got a fish & game person to come and shooed the bear off somehow, it took a little while, but that was the great bear story that people for many years they told that story on me, that first part. - Annemarie: Do you know Mary Peterson? - Cecily: Only to say hello and I've read her book and she was a great friend of the Hammers, so I knew her and the Hammers were also great friends with Tom Reynolds.
 That was the way you made friends.
-You knew someone like the Edwards, and then the Edwards introduced us to the Maases and then the Maases introduced us to Frank Evans, and then you met other people and you went to the dances and pretty soon you knew a lot of people.
+You knew someone like the Edwards and then the Edwards introduced us to the Mosses and then the Mosses introduced us to Frank Evans you know and then you met other people and you went to the dances and you knew a lot of people.
 It was very nice.
 Apgar was not like that, believe me.
+They weren't...
 It's entirely different.
+I don't know very much about it, but huh-huh.